bdusell/xlator/README.md

 Given these inputs, `xlator` outputs all valid translations of the input string with respect to the grammar and translation scheme provided.
-If the input is not valid sentence in the input language, it will generate no translations.
-If the input can be translated ambiguously, it will generate multiple translations.
+If the input is not a valid sentence in the input language, the program will report an error and generate no translations.
+If the input can be parsed or translated ambiguously, the program will generate multiple translations.

 Quickstart
 ----------